Lehigh University

 Check out the CCC Catalyzing Computing Podcast series!

-And also the recently announced Computing Innovation Fellows (CIFellows) Program for 2021.
+And also the very important Computing Innovation Fellows (CIFellows) Program for 2021.

 In October 2021, I helped to organize the CCC Hybrid Workshop on Best Practices for Hybrid Workshops with my colleagues Sujata Banerjee, Maria Gini, and Holly Yanko.
 Here is a link to the workshop report: “‘Meta Hybrid’ Visioning Activity Report Out”.